 Teachers, Educators, Administrators

 If you are a teacher, or in education, take note.
 Our TV series has inspired Junior High and High School students to gain a better understanding of American History during the 17 and1800's.
-If you are interested in having me speak to your class, or you would like to purchase the TV series for education, please contact me.
+If you are interested in having me speak to your class, or you would like to purchase the TV series for education, please use the contact me page in the left navagation bar.

 "I have been teaching local history for 22 years.
 And when Mr. Pandozzi came to our Junior high class with a video of his TV series about Eastern ghost towns, my classes were speechless.
 I think they learned more from his series in one viewing than what I tried to teach in an entire semester.”
 Mary B. Teacher